Use these tips to review goals and make steady progress towards achieving the goals that you set for yourself.

 - Finally, make the space in your daily rhythm to complete the action steps outlined.
-In other words, break down the action steps necessary to accomplish the goal, place each action item needed to achieve the goal into your calendar, and make a plan of action to get it done!
-(Psst… the daily and weekly planner are both included in our FREE guide–> QuickStart Weekly Planning Guide.)
+In other words, break down the steps necessary to accomplish the goal, place each action item needed to achieve the goal into your calendar, and make a plan of action to get it done!
+(Psst… the daily and weekly planners are included in our FREE guide–> QuickStart Weekly Planning Guide.)

-If you are looking to improve your life, add a new habit to your daily routine each month and make a promise to work diligently to establish it.
+If you want to improve your life, add a new habit to your daily routine each month and promise to work diligently to establish it.
 It’s best if the habit you choose is something you do daily.
-Daily habits are easiest to implement because they can easily become habituated or automatic over time.
+Daily habits are easiest to implement because they can quickly become habituated or automatic over time.

 When a habit is performed daily, you will not need to think about executing it once it becomes habituated.
-In other words, once any action becomes an established habit, it will occur without the need to think about making it happen in much the same way you will drive home from work automatically, instead of stopping by the store or a friend’s house.
+In other words, once any action becomes an established habit, it will occur without thinking about making it happen, in a similar way that you will drive home from work automatically instead of stopping by the store or a friend’s house.

 Following are some ideas of positive habits you might choose to implement; 1) saying a morning prayer or affirmation, 2) flossing, 4) going for a daily walk, run, or ride, 3) spending time outside or in nature, 4) bringing your email inbox to zero, 5) yoga or meditation practice, 6) writing in a gratitude journal, 7) a habit that will help support the achievement of a particular goal, etc.